Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 ```
 - Temporarily stores uncommitted changes.

+- **Description**: Stashing saves your local modifications away and reverts the working directory to match the HEAD commit.
+This is useful for switching branches without committing changes.

 ### **8.2 List stashed changes**
 ```sh
 git stash list
 ```

+- **Description**: Listing stashed changes shows all the stashes that have been saved.
+Each stash is identified by an index.

 ### **8.3 Apply the last stashed changes**
 ```sh
 git stash apply
 ```

+- **Description**: Applying the last stashed changes restores the most recent stash to the working directory without removing it from the stash list.

 ### **8.4 Apply and remove a stash**
 ```sh
 git stash pop
 ```

+- **Description**: Popping a stash restores the most recent stash to the working directory and removes it from the stash list.

 ### **8.5 Drop a specific stash**
 ```sh
 git stash drop stash@{0}
 ```

+- **Description**: Dropping a specific stash removes it from the stash list without applying it.
+This is useful for cleaning up stashes that are no longer needed.

 ---